- What year of school is the best one and which one is the worst?

-Jimmy: Man, I’m so nervous.
 I mean, 1st and 2nd grade were easy.
 But Social Studies?
 Division?
-This is gonna be tough.
+Third grade is when the shit gets real, kid.

 13. 4th Grade

-Jimmy: 4th grade is the 7th grade of elementary school.
-You’ve only got two more years left at the school and you’ve got some peons below you, but you’re still not the king of the school so you don’t matter.
-Your mom kinda dresses you still but you have just enough freedom to wear your Penny Hardaway jersey twice a week should you choose.
-4th grade is also the solar system grade.
-My Very Educated Mother Just Served Us Nine Pizzas.
-Although I don't think Pluto is a planet anymore so kids today get served “Nothing.”
+4th grade is the 7th grade of elementary school.
+You’ve only got two more years left at the school and while you’ve got some peons below you, you’re still not the king of the school so you still don’t matter.
+Your mom still has a say in what you wear but you have just enough freedom to wear your favorite jersey twice a week should you choose.
+Limited freedom is essentially the game in fourth grade, as you have some, but not enough for it to mean all that much.

-Jimmy: Your junior year of college is the same as your junior year of high school in that it’s your “buckle-down” year, but it’s four spots higher because this is the year that most college students turn 21.
+Your junior year of college is the same as your junior year of high school.
+Both are essentially the “buckle-down” year.
+However, it’s four spots higher than its high school counterpart because this is the year that most college students turn 21.
 No more fake ID’s from the hometown guy who kinda looks like you but only because he’s the same race.
 No more finding out what color marker the bar is using so you can mark your own hand and sneak in the bar.
-Officially legal bitches, here’s an actual picture of me with my real birthday and eye color.
-Now let me in so I can spend the “book money” my mom gave me on tequila shots for my hot Econ TA.
+You’re legal now and here’s an actual picture of me with my real birthday and eye color to prove it.
+Now let me in so I can spend the “book money” my mom gave me on tequila shots.

 11. 10th Grade